andrewevans0102/overwatch-challenge/README.md

 - ```npm run functions-deploy``` deploys the firebase cloud functions
 - ```npm run cypress-local``` runs the cypress tests locally with a test runner
 - ```npm run cupress-ci``` runs the cypress tests headless for CI deployments

+## NgRx Usage
+Currently the application uses NgRx for the `view-activity` and `create-activity` pages.
+One of the items for improvement is to move some of the database calls into their own actions and improving the appliations state management.

 # Cypress Testing
 - The frontend application uses Cypress for e2e testing